 Component Objective of Element Description Annual Cash Compensation Base Salary To provide an appropriate base salary mitigating inappropriate risk-taking by providing a fixed and certain level of income, paid bi-weekly.
 Base salaries are set at market competitive levels, subject to adjustment for a number of other factors such as merit increases, unique job responsibilities, experience, individual contributions and number of years in the position.
 Annual Cash Bonus - Short-term Incentive ("STI") Compensation key metrics that support the Company's annual operating plan.
-Promote Pay for Performance in a competitive way.
-Generally comparable to incentive ranges among the median of similarly-sized Designed to offer opportunities for cash compensation directly tied to Company performance relative to established performance targets that the Compensation Committee ultimately believes create stockholder value.
+Designed to offer opportunities for cash compensation directly tied to Company performance relative to established performance targets that the Compensation Committee ultimately believes create stockholder value.
 Annual cash bonus payouts may range from 0% to 200% of the target bonus, based on performance relative to the designated targets.
 (See "What We Paid and Why - Compensation for NEOs" below.)
 We pay the annual cash bonus during the first quarter for performance during the prior fiscal year.